aedenj/apache-flink-kotlin-starter/README.md

 - [kcat](https://github.com/edenhill/kcat#running-in-docker) (Formly KafkaCat) - a generic non-JVM producer and consumer for Apache Kafka >=0.8, think of it as a netcat for Kafka.
+- [Kafka UI](https://github.com/provectus/kafka-ui) - A feature rich UI on par with the Confluent UI to monitor and manage Kafka clusters.